Historical Council of the United Church of Christ

 Congregational Library & Archives

 Established in 1853, the Congregational Library & Archives (CLA) fosters a deeper understanding of the spiritual, intellectual, cultural, and civic dimensions of the Congregational Christian story and its ongoing relevance to contemporary society by collecting, preserving, and sharing materials and by actively engaging with faith communities, students, scholars, and the general public.
-The CLA holds over 225,000 print and manuscript church records, personal papers, denominational records, sermons, books and other material from the Congregational and Christian faiths.
+The CLA holds over 225,000 print and manuscript church records, personal papers, denominational records, sermons, books and other material from the Congregational and Christian traditions.
 CLA’s digital archive hosts New England’s Hidden Histories, a collection of more than 130,000 digitized church records from 1620 to 1850.
 Virtual programs and conferences, research fellowships, and reference services connect people across the United States and around world with this vibrant tradition.

 The Church History Collection at Elon University can be found in the Archives & Special Collections Department of Carol Grotnes Belk Library.
 Archives & Special Collections serves as a repository for manuscript collections, printed materials, photographs, artifacts, and other memorabilia that relate to the history of Elon University.
 The Church History Collection contains records relating to the Southern Christian Convention of the Christian Church, which founded Elon College in 1889.
-The Christian Church merged with the Congregational Church in 1931; this denomination merged with the Evangelical & Reformed Church in 1957 to form the United Church of Christ.
-The Church History Collection also has documents related to the North Carolina Colored Christian Conference, organized in Raleigh in 1866, as well as the Afro-Christian Conference, a national conference organized in North Carolina in 1892.
+The Christian Church merged with the Congregational churches in 1931; this denomination merged with the Evangelical & Reformed Church in 1957 to form the United Church of Christ.
+The Church History Collection also has documents related to the North Carolina Colored Christian Conference, organized in Raleigh in 1866, as well as the Afro-Christian Convention, a national conference organized in North Carolina in 1892.

 Evangelical Synod Archives at Eden Theological Seminary